 This includes assistants, receptionists and runners.
-As more adults become COVID-19 vaccinated and many states begin to ease or remove some or all COVID-19 restrictions, hospitals are shifting to re-opening plans.
+As more adults become COVID-19 vaccinated and hospitals have re-opened, developing clear roles is key to managing demand.

 Hiring additional support staff allows you to create efficiencies, allowing more clients to be seen with better customer support and more touchpoints.
 Give staff members dedicated roles so they’re not running around needlessly.

 Solution 2: Consider relief doctors or flexible veterinary staffing (like IndeVets!)

 Relief vets can help hospitals expand appointment hours, or give current staff a much-needed break.